SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

 ## 1. Introduction

    - ### **1.1 Purpose**
-        The purpose of this document is to provide a comprehensive overview of the requirements for the development of "Galaxy TV+," a streaming service offered by Galaxy Inc. This document serves as a reference for stakeholders involved in the development process and outlines the functional and non-functional requirements of the system.
+        The purpose of this document is to provide a comprehensive overview of the requirements for the development of "Galaxy TV+," a streaming service responsive in approximately 3 seconds for the viewers offered by Galaxy Inc. This document serves as a reference for stakeholders involved in the development process and outlines the functional and non-functional requirements of the system.

    - ### **1.2 Intended Audience**
      The intended audience for Galaxy TV+ includes stakeholders such as developers, designers, project managers, and